John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 But no. From one DUI Guy to another, I guess all is fair, right?
 I appreciate nothing more than seeing my two DUI Guys together, working for a common cause.
 Just makes my heart swell.
 And it sharpens focus.

-Posted in Uncategorized | Comments Off on John L. Smith, Former LVRJ Columnist,
+Posted in Blog Posts | Comments Off on John L. Smith, Former LVRJ Columnist,

 Now Surfaces in the Nevada Independent